-- A satisfactory evaluation of the anticipated benefits and risks. - The existence of a protocol. - Complete details of the clinical trial sponsor, investigator or principal investigator or investigator-co-ordinator. - Details of the qualifications of all the team members involved in the clinical trial. - The existence of an investigator's brochure. - Details of the clinical trial centre(s) and validation of the adequacy of the facilities. - The provisions for indemnity or compensation in the event of injury or death attributable to the clinical trial. - The existence of an insurance or indemnity to cover the liability of the investigator and sponsor. - In the case of multicentre trials involving trial centres of other EU member states, the identification of the competent authorities and, if available, the opinions adopted by the respective ethics committees, translated into Portuguese. - Details of the amounts and, where appropriate, the arrangements for rewarding or compensating investigators and trial subjects, and the relevant aspects of any agreement between the sponsor and the site.
+- A satisfactory evaluation to be performed by INFARMED and by the Competent Ethical Committee (CEC) of the anticipated benefits and risks, concluding that the potential benefits overcome the foreseeable risks. - The existence of a protocol. - Complete details of the clinical trial sponsor, investigator or principal investigator or investigator-co-ordinator. - Details of the qualifications of all the team members involved in the clinical trial. - The existence of an investigator's brochure. - Details of the clinical trial centre(s) and validation of the adequacy of the facilities. - The provisions for indemnity or compensation in the event of injury or death attributable to the clinical trial. - The existence of an insurance or indemnity to cover the liability of the investigator and sponsor. - In the case of multicentre trials involving trial centres of other EU member states, the identification of the competent authorities and, if available, the opinions adopted by the respective ethics committees, translated into Portuguese. - Details of the amounts and, where appropriate, the arrangements for rewarding or compensating investigators and trial subjects, and the relevant aspects of any agreement between the sponsor and the site.